armmorin/armmorin/README.md

 # Hi, I'm Armando

 Welcome to my portfolio!
 I’m a multidisciplinary scientist and engineer passionate about solving complex problems at the intersection of materials science, computational modeling, and data engineering.
+Here, I will showcase some of my featured projects along my learning journey.

 ## 🚀 About Me